 Montana provides that, subject to certain limited exceptions, no person shall possess a firearm if he or she has been convicted of:

 - A felony for which he or she received an additional sentence under Montana Code Ann. § 46-18-221 (which imposes an additional sentence for offenses committed with a dangerous weapon); or

 - An offense of another state or federal law which is equivalent to a Montana offense which would subject the person to an additional sentence under section 46-18-221.1

-Prohibited felons may nonetheless be entitled to purchase and possess firearms by applying for and receiving a permit, which will be granted upon a showing of good cause for the possession of each firearm sought to be purchased and possessed.2
+Montana law also allows otherwise ineligible people to purchase and possess firearms after a felony conviction if they receive a permit from their local court, which may be granted by the court upon a showing of good cause for possession of each firearm sought to be purchased and possessed.3

-Possession of a deadly weapon by a prisoner or person in a youth detention facility is also a crime in Montana.3 A state administrative regulation prohibits probationers and parolees from owning, possessing or being in control of any firearm.4
+Possession of a deadly weapon by a prisoner or person in a youth detention facility is also unlawful in Montana.4 A state administrative regulation prohibits probationers and parolees from owning, possessing or being in control of any firearm.5

 - Mont.
 Code Ann. § 45-8-313.

 - See Mont.
 Code Ann. § 46-18-221(1) (stating that a person is subject to the sentencing enhancement for offenses committed with a dangerous weapon “other than an offense in which the use of a weapon is an element of the offense”); Mont.
 Code Ann. § 45-5-213 (“Assault with weapon”).